 Hi, I'm Thaisa!

 I have always loved working with children, but in graduate school I got involved in understanding how nutrition and outside factors during gestation could influence the babies' health, both in the short as well as in the long-term.
 I was then curious about maternal health, nutrition, and body composition and its effect on fetuses and babies' health.
 After a long run in the research world, I missed the daily interaction with my patients.
 So, I came back to focusing on childhood nutrition and maternal nutrition.
 Newborn and infant nutrition - breastfeeding and lactation! - was then a natural progression.
-I became a CLC in 2016, studied a lot more, completed several lactation specific courses, and 500 supervised hours with amazing lactation consultants in the US (mostly NYC) and in 2019, I became an International Board Certified Lactation Consultant (IBCLC).
+I became a CLC in 2016, studied a lot more, completed several lactation-specific courses, 500 supervised hours with amazing lactation consultants in the US (mostly NYC), and 2019 I became an International Board Certified Lactation Consultant (IBCLC).

 I am an energetic, yet non-judgemental person, and would love to work with you and help you achieve YOUR infant feeding goals.